example42/example42.github.io/_posts/2016-05-25-exploring-puppet4-modules design-patterns.md

 The enhancements coming with Puppet 4's parser and type system are starting to appear in the modules ecosystem, still the need to preserve backwards compatibility is often slowing authors from fully embracing the powers and the elegance of the new Puppet language.

-When example42 announced the 4th generation of its Puppet modules and introduced its [control repo](https://github.com/example42/control-repo), we decided to fully embrace Puppet 4 and ignore backwards compatibility.
+When example42 announced the 4th generation of its Puppet modules and introduced a complete [control repo](https://github.com/example42/control-repo), we decided to fully embrace Puppet 4 and ignore backwards compatibility.

 I, Alessandro, was struggling to find a sane way to put together the possibilities (and limitations) of Tiny Puppet, the structure of a full featured control-repo, and the usage of third party modules when I met, at the last [OSDC](https://www.netways.de/en/events_trainings/osdc/overview/), David.